 Because IP addresses can be assigned so fast, it is absolutely possible to get two (or more) connected devices on the same network with the same IP address.
 Clearly, this is not desirable for effective network management.
 How does one part of the network know where to send data if there are two identical IP addresses to choose from?
 It’s like a postal worker trying to deliver a letter to two identical houses with matching addresses on opposite sides of town.
 There’s no way to make the right choice without help.

 IP address management includes conflict detection tools to prevent these situations from occurring.
-Every device gets a unique IP address and duplication and conflicts should become rare.
+Every device gets a unique IP address, and duplication and conflicts should become rare.

-Benefits of IPAM
+Advantages of using IPAM

 Today’s networks are more distributed than ever, which could provide challenges for network administrators in terms of IP address management.
 IPAM solutions centralize the management of IP address spaces, reducing the need for multiple spreadsheets or slow communication between disparate aspects of a network.
 This makes network administration easier and increases the visibility of what’s happening within a network.